morpheus-lab/homebrew-tap/README.md

 ## Install latest version of Morpheus

-### 1. Tap
+### *1. Tap*

-Add this Morpheus tap to your Homebrew installation:
+*If you have never used Homebrew to install Morpheus before, add this Morpheus tap first:*

     brew tap morpheus-lab/tap

 ### 2. Install

-Finally, simply install the latest version of Morpheus with:
+Simply install the latest version of Morpheus with:

     brew install morpheus